Haaaqs/website/README.md

-# envyclient
+# Website
-Envy Client website
+Website of Envy Client.